cs544-wisc/s24/p3/README.md

 Feel free to setup a virtualenv or similar if you comfortable.
 Otherwise, the above is also acceptable.

-Create a file called `mathdb.proto` containing a service called `MathDbService`.
+Create a file called `mathdb.proto` containing a service called `MathDb`.
 Specify `syntax="proto3";` at the top of your file.
-`MathDbService` will contain 6 RPCs.
+`MathDb` will contain 6 RPCs.
 Also define the request/response message types.

 1. `Set`
     - `SetRequest`: `key` (`string`), and `value` (`float`)